Unlikely intersections in the Torelli locus and the G-functions method: Non-trivial relations at infinite places

-From the analytic description of $T_Q$ we get that for $1\leq i\leq h\mu $ there exists a point $Q\in Y^{[n]}(\bar{\Q})$ such that the entry $y_i|_{\Delta}$ is equal to for some $\omega\in H^n_{DR}(X_1/S_1(\log Y))$, where $\Delta$ is a unit disk centered at $s_0$.\\
+From the analytic description of $T_Q$ we get that for $1\leq i\leq h\mu $ there exists a point $Q\in Y^{[n]}(\bar{\Q})$ such that the entry $y^{(t)}_{i,j}|_{\Delta}$ is equal to for some $\omega\in H^n_{DR}(\mathcal{X}'_t/C'_t(\log Y))$, where $\Delta$ is a unit disk centered at $s_0$.\\

-To be able to work over $K$, instead of $\bar{\Q}$ as loc. cit. does, we assume without loss of generality that all of the above, i.e. the points $Q$, the algebraic coordinates, and the coefficients of the $y_{i}$ are actually defined over our original field $K$.
-To achieve this we might have to a priori base change everything, i.e. $f:X\rightarrow S$ and $f':X'\rightarrow S'$, by some fixed finite extension $\hat{K}$ of our original field $K$.
-This does not affect our results so we may and do assume it.\\
+To be able to work over $K$, instead of $\bar{\Q}$ as loc. cit. does, we assume without loss of generality that all of the above, i.e. the points $Q$, the algebraic coordinates, and the coefficients of the $y^{(t)}_{i,j}$ are actually defined over our original field $K$.
+To achieve this we might have to a priori base change everything, i.e. $f:X\rightarrow S$ and $f':X'\rightarrow S'$, by some fixed finite extension $\hat{K}$ of our original field $K$.\\

 \textbf{Step 2: Changing embeddings.} Implicit in the definition of the cycles ${i_Q}_{*}\gamma_Q$ is the fixed embedding $K\hookrightarrow\C$.
 Shifting our point of view to the embedding $\iota:K\hookrightarrow \C$ we get a similar picture.
 Given a $K$-variety $Z$ we define $Z_{\iota}:=Z\times_{\spec K,\iota}\spec \C$ the base change of $Z$ via $\iota:\spec \C\rightarrow \spec K$ and similarly for the base change of a morphism $\phi:Z_1\rightarrow Z_2$ between $K$-varieties.
 In other words we suppress reference to the original embedding $K\hookrightarrow\C$ but keep track of the new embeddings.